 Newcomers to the IETF are encouraged to attend the social event.
 All are encouraged to wear their name tags and leave their laptops behind.
 The social event is designed to give people a chance to meet on a social, rather than technical, level.

 The agenda for the IETF meetings is a very fluid thing.
-It is available on the web starting a few weeks before the meeting.
+It is available on the web and through the IETF mobile apps starting a few weeks before the meeting.
 Small-sized agendas are available for pickup at the registration desk for those with good eyesight who want to keep a copy in their pocket or attached to the back of their badge.
 Of course, "final" in the IETF doesn't mean the same thing as it does elsewhere in the world.
 The final agenda is simply the version that went to the printer.
 The Secretariat will post agenda changes on the bulletin board near the IETF registration desk (not the hotel registration desk).
 These late changes are not capricious: they are made "just in time" as session chairs and speakers become aware of unanticipated clashes.
 The IETF is too dynamic for agendas to be tied down weeks in advance.

 A map showing the room locations are also shown on the agenda.
 Room assignments can change as the agenda changes.
 Some Working Groups meet multiple times during a meeting, and every attempt is made to have a Working Group meet in the same room for each session.

 3.11 EDU to the Rescue